dheeraj-bharadwaj/HOTspital/README.md

 ##Pharmacist :
 	After getting login credentials verified, the pharmacist gives medicine and does the dressing and other necessities as prescribed by the doctor.
 The pharmacist maintains the record of the inventory of the medicines and updates the pharmacy if there is any shortage of medicines.

+##Admin :
+	The admin registers the new students every year and provides and keeps track of the login credentials.
+The activities of the platform are maintained by the admin.
+Admin notifies the professors for the leave application of the patient if the patient needs it.

 There will be an online discussion forum in which patients can discuss their symptoms and find a cure for it.